 • Cinnamon Sticks

-• Pour equal parts cranberry juice and orange juice (I used 4 cups) along with 1/4 part vodka (1 cup) into a pitcher.
+• Pour equal parts cranberry juice and orange juice (I used 4 cups) along with 1 part vodka (1 cup) and 2 part (2 cups) red wine.
 Add 1 star anise, 1-2 cinnamon sticks, 2 cloves, and the lemon/orange slices.
 Give it a stir and put in the fridge overnight.

-• Add ginger ale, wine and ice cubes just before you’re ready to serve.
+• Add ginger ale (to taste depending how strong or bubbly you want it) and ice cubes just before you’re ready to serve.
 Enjoy!